brian-team/brian2hears/docs_sphinx/auto_examples/ircam_hrtf.rst

 HRTFs
 -----
 Example showing the use of HRTFs in Brian hears.
-Note that you will need to download the :class:`IRCAM_LISTEN` database and set the IRCAM_LISTEN environment variable to point to the location where you saved it.
+Note that you will need to download the `.IRCAM_LISTEN` database and set the IRCAM_LISTEN environment variable to point to the location where you saved it.